Diagnosing Urinary Tract Infections in Children

-Pediatricians at Hassenfeld Children’s Hospital of New York at NYU Langone perform a physical exam and laboratory tests to diagnose a urinary tract infection.
+Pediatricians at Hassenfeld Children’s Hospital at NYU Langone perform a physical exam and laboratory tests to diagnose a urinary tract infection.

 During a physical exam, the doctor asks you or your child about any symptoms he or she may be experiencing, such as: pain or burning during urination, a frequent and urgent need to urinate, a decreased appetite, or a fever.
 He or she may touch your child’s back to determine if the kidneys are tender or swollen.
 The doctor may also want to know if your child has had previous UTIs or has been diagnosed with any other medical conditions, particularly congenital kidney or urinary tract conditions.

 The doctor may request a urine sample to determine if there is evidence of an infection.
 You are given a sterile cup that can be used to collect a clean sample of your child’s urine.
 For babies, the doctor may obtain a sample using a sterile catheter that is quickly inserted through the urethra directly into the bladder.

 The urine can be tested in the doctor’s office, or in an emergency room if your child is very sick and has a high fever.
 A special stick inserted into the collected urine determines if it contains leukocytes, a type of white blood cell that fights bacterial infections, and nitrites, which are found in urine if bacteria are present.
 The stick test provides immediate results.

 If your child has a urinary tract infection, the urine sample may be sent to a laboratory that can identify the cause of the infection.
 Laboratory test results are usually available in two days.